Ancient ceremonies meet 21st century technology in this

 Food & Drinks

-4 dinners, including a welcome dinner in Tokyo, a dinner of contemporary Japanese cuisine in Pontocho Alley, and a farewell dinner in Osaka
+4 dinners, including a welcome dinner in Tokyo, and a farewell dinner in Osaka

 Flights and airport transfers